clemsonciti/workshop-palmetto/_episodes/06-interactive.md

 This will bring you back to the login node.
 See how your prompt has changed to `login001`.
 It is important to notice that you have to be on a login node to request a compute node.
 One you are on the compute node, and you want to go to another compute node, you have to exit first.

 For some jobs, you might want to get a GPU, or perhaps two GPUs.
 For such requests, the `qsub` command needs to specify the number of GPUs (one or two) and the type of GPUs (which you can get from `cat /etc/hardware-table`).
-For example:
+For example, let's request a NVIDIA Tesla K40 (these nodes are on the `fdr` interconnect so we have to specify that as well):

 ~~~
-qsub -I -l select=1:ncpus=4:mem=10gb:ngpus=1:gpu_model=k40,walltime=2:00:00
+qsub -I -l select=1:ncpus=4:mem=10gb:ngpus=1:gpu_model=k40:interconnect=fdr,walltime=2:00:00
 ~~~
 {: .bash}

-Another useful `qsub` option is `interconnect`.
-Interconnect is the way how the nodes are connected to each other.
-Remember that we have 1g Ethernet nodes and Infiniband nodes.
-Infinibans nodes may use FDR or HDR type of interonnect.
-You can specify the interconnect type, for example:
+Regarding the interconnect, the three examples below ask for the same combination of CPUs and RAM but with diffrent interconnect types:
 - `qsub -I -l select=1:ncpus=4:mem=10gb:interconnect=1g,walltime=2:00:00`
-- `qsub -I -l select=1:ncpus=4:mem=10gb:interconnect=FDR,walltime=2:00:00`
+- `qsub -I -l select=1:ncpus=4:mem=10gb:interconnect=fdr,walltime=2:00:00`
-- `qsub -I -l select=1:ncpus=4:mem=10gb:interconnect=HDR,walltime=2:00:00`
+- `qsub -I -l select=1:ncpus=4:mem=10gb:interconnect=hdr,walltime=2:00:00`

 If the scheduler receives a request it cannot satisfy, it will complain and not assign you to a compute node (you will stay on the login node).
 For example, if you ask for 40 CPUs and `interconnect=1g`.